ThemeMountain/docs/source/_sartre/integrations/shopify.blade.md

 Do not change the `webfont` class name, as this is used throughout the template.

 That's it!
-All that's needed now is to replace the template in you Shopify Notifications settings as explained [above &uarr;](#uploading-to-shopify).
+All that's needed now is to replace the template in you Shopify Notifications settings as explained [above &uarr;](#uploading-to-shopify) {.scroll-to}.

 Make sure to test the email in the Shopify admin, in order to make sure your changes have been correctly applied.